Education for Liberation of Siam: Activities

 Before the 2014 coup d'état in Thailand, the group held a small anti-coup event in front of an army camp, termed “Presenting Flowers to Show Appreciation towards the Military Officers for not Committing a Coup d'état".
 From 2014, the group was active in opposing the Thai junta and its 12 Core Values of Thai People, which were penned by the junta leader Prayut Chan-o-cha and incorporated into the public school curriculum after the 2014 coup d’état.
 It also boycotted the junta's education reform student forum.

 In January 2015, Thai military television banned Nattanan Warintarawet, an ELS activist when she posed questions regarding the coup d’état's legitimacy with a member of the junta-appointed National Reform Council.
 In September, an ELS activist was removed from an auditorium where General Prayut was speaking after raising a banner asking for the civic duties academic subject be removed from school curricula.

 In March 2016, the group criticized the draft 2016 constitution for reducing the number of years of free education from 12 to 9, resulting in a change to the draft.
 On 4 June, the ELS participated in an Anti-SOTUS protest criticizing Thailand's Seniority, Order, Tradition, Unity, and Spirit (SOTUS) university hazing system.
 On 6 October, Warisa Sukkumnoed, Secretary-general of the ELS, spoke at a Chulalongkorn University organized TED talk-like event “The 40 Years of 6 Oct.
-The New Generation Commemoration” to commemorate Thailand’s 1976 October massacre.
+The New Generation Commemoration” to commemorate Thailand's 1976 October massacre.

 On 4 February 2017, the ELS held a 'National Senior's Day' event to parody Thailand's National Children's Day, co-ordinated by Parit ‘Penguin’ Chiwarak.
-In July 2017, Sanhanutta Sartthaporn, a grade 11 student and then Secretary-General of the ELS, was allegedly intimidated by two plainclothes soldiers while having breakfast at his school’s canteen after the ELS published a statement asking Prayut to cease interfering in the Thai education system.
+In July 2017, Sanhanutta Sartthaporn, a grade 11 student and then Secretary-General of the ELS, was allegedly intimidated by two plainclothes soldiers while having breakfast at his school's canteen after the ELS published a statement asking Prayut to cease interfering in the Thai education system.
 A Ministry of Defence spokesperson subsequently stated that Sanhanutta was merely being asked to cooperate.

-On 6 January 2019, members of ELS called for a re-scheduling of the GAT and PAT examinations and for a general election, in the first protest since the repeal of the 2014-2019 Thai military diktats restricting freedom of assembly and the right to protest, held at Victory Monument.
+On 6 January 2019, members of ELS called for a rescheduling of the GAT and PAT examinations and for a general election, in the first protest since the repeal of the 2014-2019 Thai military diktats restricting freedom of assembly and the right to protest, held at Victory Monument.

-On 10 July 2020, the group presented 58 petitions to the Ministry of Education calling for the abolition of military-style school haircut regulations following an outcry over strict rules, including one school banning fringes and an all girls' school's banning of bangs.
+On 10 July 2020, the group presented 58 petitions to the Ministry of Education calling for the abolition of military-style school haircut regulations following an outcry over strict rules, including abortion rights, one school banning fringes and an all girls' school's banning of bangs.